nicheinc/postgres-import-wizard/README.md

 file](https://www.postgresql.org/docs/current/libpq-pgpass.html) to specify
 credentials for your database user.

-The example data sets provided under the `examples` folder are subsets of the [Private School Universe Survey](https://nces.ed.gov/surveys/pss/) (PSS) for the 2017-18 school year provided by the National Center for Education Statistics.
-The PSS is one of [Niche's data sources](https://www.niche.com/about/data/) and provides a biennial census of private schools in the United States of America
+The example data sets provided under the `examples/` folder are subsets of the [Private School Universe Survey](https://nces.ed.gov/surveys/pss/) (PSS) for the 2017-18 school year provided by the National Center for Education Statistics.
+The PSS is one of [Niche's data sources](https://www.niche.com/about/data/) and provides a biennial census of private schools in the United States of America.

 ### CSV, Public Schema <a name="csvpublic"></a>